-All directors (and/or their related entities), other than E. Chung and J. Boyd, made payments to the Institute for a range of membership services on normal commercial terms and conditions, including event and webinar purchases.
+All directors (and/or their related entities) made payments to the Institute for a range of membership services on normal commercial terms and conditions, including event and webinar purchases.
 The aggregate amount was:

-2023 2022
+2024 2023

 \$ \$

-Membership and other services 1,290 4,467
+Membership and other services 2,200 1,920

-All directors (and/or their related entities), other than E. Chung and J. Boyd, made payments to the Institute for membership subscriptions.
+All directors (and/or their related entities), other than E. Chung, J. Boyd and J. Batten made payments to the Institute for membership subscriptions.
 All the transactions were within a normal employee or member relationship that would have been adopted if dealing with the directors or their related entities at arm's length in the same circumstances.